-Startup Genome, a leading startup consulting and analytics company based in San Francisco, has published their annual report giving a rounded insight into various dynamics of startup ecosystems, across 28 different countries.
+Startup Genome, a leading startup consulting and analytics company based in San Francisco, has published their annual report giving a rounded insight into various dynamics of startup ecosystems across 28 different countries.

 This is certainly a headway for New Zealand technology entrepreneurs, to work in a collaborative environment toward more innovative and healthier startup scenes in New Zealand.

-Kiwis have always been resourceful, with an entrepreneurial spirit and pragmatic approach enabling New Zealand to "punch above its weight".
+Kiwis have always been resourceful, with an entrepreneurial spirit and pragmatic approach enabling New Zealand to "punch above its weight."

-New Zealand has significantly shown a higher graph of global customers surpassing even some of the top ten cities having the best startup ecosystem like New York, London and Paris.
-This shows how NZ startup ecosystem is becoming more Global and exploring more offshore business opportunities.
+New Zealand has significantly shown a higher graph of global customers, surpassing even some of the top ten cities having the best startup ecosystem, like New York, London and Paris.
+This shows how the New Zealand startup ecosystem is becoming more Global and exploring more offshore business opportunities.
 New Zealand startups also made a mark when ranked in the category, at No.5, who had the most positive interaction with the corporate sector.

 There are however challenges faced by the kiwi startup ecosystem, mainly having a below-average performance rate and low domestic experienced execs.
 As Mr. Phil McCaw, Founder and Managing Partner at Movac puts it in another way: